-In What are Financial Bloggers Good For, I wrote about the topic: how a parent can claim their child’s school fees as a medical expense.
+In What are Financial Bloggers Good For, I wrote about the topic: of how a parent can claim their child’s school fees as a medical expense.
 They must qualify under the CRA rules.
 Mark helped me out with that.
-He suggested that I outline the steps I took to get my child’s school fees for medical credit from the CRA?
+He suggested I outline the steps I took to get my child’s school fees for medical credit from the CRA.
 Tutoring for your child also can qualify as a medical expense.

 Updated Medical Section

-School for persons with a mental or physical impairment – an appropriately qualified person, such as a medical practitioner or the principal or head of the school, must certify in writing that the equipment, facilities, or staff specially provided by that school are needed because of the person’s physical or mental impairment.
+School for persons with a mental or physical impairment an appropriately qualified person, such as a medical practitioner or the principal or head of the school, must certify in writing that the equipment, facilities, or staff specially provided by that school are needed because of the person’s physical or mental impairment.

 Note the change that a Principal can now make up the letter.